 IMPORTANT: The following information is regarding the application process specifically for the UPEACE Doctorate programme.

-UPDATE: The application period for the 2017 doctorate programme has been extended to 28-February-2017.
+UPDATE: The application period for the 2017 doctorate programme is now closed.

 INSTRUCTIONS FOR PREPARING AN APPLICATION